Registering on the site will allow you to solve Sudoku on different devices and save your progress. Register | Log in

 Sudoku

-So, we have finished filling 6 of the 9 squares in the game grid.
-Now we have to deal with those empty cells in squares #2, #3 and #8.
+We've now filled six of the nine squares on the game grid.
+Next, we need to address the empty cells in squares #2, #3 and #8.

 How to play Sudoku next?
-Let's look at the top row of squares.
-We are interested in the second row, which turned out to be well filled: 7, 2, 8, 3, 4 and 9.
-That is, we have six numbers out of nine.
-That's good.
-All that remains is to figure out where to put the missing 1, 5 and 6.
+Let's take a look at the top row of squares.
+We're going to focus on the second row, which turned out to be pretty well filled.
+The numbers are 7, 2, 8, 3, 4 and 9.
+That means we have six numbers out of nine.
+That's a good start.
+We just need to figure out where to put the missing 1, 5 and 6.

-Pay attention to the six.
-It is in the square in the center (bottom row, where 4-6-8) and in the right column (1-9-3-4-7-8).
-So, by the method of elimination we understand that 6 in this case will be placed only in the penultimate empty cell of the row (i.e. in the center of square #3).
+Just to flag up that the six is in the centre square (bottom row, 4-6-8) and the right column (1-9-3-4-7-8).
+So, by elimination, we can say that 6 will go in the penultimate empty cell of the row (i.e. the centre of square #3).

 Sudoku

-After filling the second line from above, it becomes easier to work with squares (and not only).
+Once you've filled in the second line from above, it's easier to work with squares (and other things too).

 Sudoku